jadecobra/python_tdd_exercises/CALCULATOR.md

     ```
 - <span style="color:orange">**REFACTOR**</span>: Make it Better

-    let's randomize the inputs to make sure the function behaves the way we expect for any integers.
+    let us randomize the inputs to make sure the function behaves the way we expect for any integers.
     update `test_calculator.py` to use the [random](https://docs.python.org/3/library/random.html?highlight=random#module-random) library
     ```python
     import unittest